Hospitals & Services

 These higher levels may have financial components attached as per your organisations employment contract/MECA agreement.

-No, however NCNZ select 5% of nurses every year.
+No, not within the Canterbury DHB, however, it maybe compulsory for some organisations.
+The NCNZ select 5% of nurses for audit every year.
 If

-you are not on a NCNZ approved PDRP you may be seslected for the NCNZ audit
+you are not on a NCNZ approved PDRP you may be selected for the NCNZ audit

 process which is compulsory.